Crime Prevention and Security Awareness Programs

 - General campus educational programs include fire safety, personal safety, interpersonal violence prevention, alcohol and drug awareness, and computer crimes.
 Many programs can be tailored to fit the needs of the audience.
 Interpersonal violence trainings include information about the crimes of sexual assault, domestic violence, dating violence, and stalking.
 For more information regarding education, outreach and events related to interpersonal violence, or to request a program, see http://www.wgac.colostate.edu or http://www.supportandsafety.colostate.edu/sexual-harassment.

-- Programs can be scheduled by contacting CSUPD, and some programs are hosted and publicized on a continual basis throughout the year.
+- Contact CSUPD to schedule programs.
+Some programs are hosted and publicized on a continual basis throughout the year.

 The CSU Police Department also implements the following crime prevention strategies on campus: